monome/docs/crow/druid.md

 python3 -V
 ```

-Which should print `Python 3.8` or something similar.
+Which should print `Python 3.11` or something similar.
 If this doesn't work for you, try removing the `3` and just run `python -V`.

-No luck?
-Post to the [lines thread](https://llllllll.co/t/crow-help-druid/25864) & we'll figure it out (and update this doc).

 Now it's time to install `druid`!